-There are two steps in SL-estimate in the estimation of a change-point, when the largest penalized score exceeds critical value $c$.
+There are two steps in SL-estimate in the estimation of a change-point, when the largest penalized score exceeds the critical value $c$.
 The first is the identification of an interval $(s(ij),u(ij))$, associated with the largest penalized score, within which a change-point lies.
-The second is the estimation of the change-point location within this interval.
+The second is the estimation of the change-point within this interval.
 In the approximating set $\cA_i(g)$, neighboring windows are located $d_i$ apart, hence we are unable to estimate the change-points accurately in the first step.
 Accurate estimation is carried out, with more intensive computations within $(s(ij),u(ij))$, in the second step.
 Since the second step is performed only after an interval has been identified as containing a change-point, performing this two-step procedure saves computations in regions where scores are generally small and the likelihood of change-points is low.
-In contrast when applying the WBS scheme, the computations that we perform in the second step are applied on each randomly generated interval.

 After a change-point has been identified, we split the dataset into two and execute the same algorithm on each split dataset.
 To avoid repetitive computations, we start from the window length $h_{i_0}$ used in the evaluation of the change-point spltting the dataset, instead of starting from the smallest window length $h_1$, on the split datasets.
-The recursive segmentation algorithm for the computation of the estimated change-point set $\wht{\btau}$ is as follows.
-We initialize with parameters $(c,1,1,T,\emptyset)$, where $\emptyset$ denotes the empty set.
+The use of a set of representative set of window-lengths $h_i$ for computational savings in change-point detection have been proposed in Willsky and Jones \cite{WJ76}.
+The recursive segmentation algorithm for the computation of the estimated change-point set $\wht{\btau}$ is given below, with initialization at $(c,1,1,T,\emptyset)$.